schorschii/Jabber4Linux/README.md

 4. Convert to PEM format: `openssl pkcs12 -in jabbercert.pfx -out jabbercert.pem -nodes`.
 4. Move the PEM file into `~/.config/jabber4linux/client-certs` on your Linux machine.
 Create the directory if it does not exist.
 5. Start Jabber4Linux and login.

+In addition to that, server certificates of Cisco CUCM used for SIPS are often self-signed.
+You can put all server certificates which should be trusted inside `~/.config/jabber4linux/server-certs` and they will automatically be loaded.

 ## Development
 ### I18n